 Schlosser and Mason argue in part that they were fired by UT after making internal complaints alleging unequal pay between the men’s and women’s athletic departments.
 Moshak claims she was forced to retire after being demoted and marginalized.
 The plaintiffs also say that during the merger, which was led by newly hired Athletic Director Dave Hart, the vast majority — 86 percent — of positions terminated either were held by women or were associated with the women’s athletic department.

-“This case is an opportunity to grapple with some of the gender gaps still at play in university athletics,” said AAUW Executive Director and CEO Linda D. Hallman, CAE.
+“This case is an opportunity to grapple with some of the gender gaps still at play in university athletics,” said AAUW CEO Linda D. Hallman, CAE.
 “We are proud to stand with these plaintiffs in their fight for fairness.
 Their claims shine a light on why AAUW does this type of work, day in and day out.”

 The case is currently scheduled to go to trial in June 2015 in the U.S. District Court for Eastern Tennessee.

 “The University of Tennessee and its Athletic Director Dave Hart engaged in blatantly discriminatory and retaliatory actions against accomplished employees in the women’s athletic department, in violation of Title IX and other federal laws,” said the plaintiffs’ attorney, Lisa Banks, of Katz, Marshall, and Banks, a civil rights law firm in Washington, D.C.
 “Gender discrimination is unfortunately a situation that is all too common in collegiate athletic departments across the country today, and we intend to use all the tools at our disposal to hold the university accountable and to shed light on this pervasive problem.”